Coffee Belt

 Q3: Why is elevation important within the belt?

-A3: Higher altitudes slow cherry maturation, concentrating sugars and developing more complex flavours.
-What counts as “high altitude” varies by origin, for example, 1,300 masl may be considered very high in Brazil, but more average in Ethiopia.
-Context is key when evaluating a coffee’s growing conditions.
+A3: Higher altitudes slow cherry maturation, concentrating sugars and enhancing flavour complexity.
+What constitutes “high altitude” is relative: 1,300 masl may be exceptional in Brazil, but more typical in Ethiopia.
+Context and origin-specific conditions are essential when assessing a coffee’s growing environment.

 By clicking Sign Up you're confirming that you agree with our Terms of Use.